Juliet Wells

 Juliet advises and acts in all forms of commercial disputes.

 She is especially well-placed to advise on complex procedural issues, including service outside the jurisdiction, disclosure, security for costs, and freezing orders.
-She is the general editor of Zuckerman on Civil Procedure: Principles of Practice (4th Ed.
+She was the general editor of Zuckerman on Civil Procedure: Principles of Practice (4th Ed.
 Sweet & Maxwell, 2021), which is frequently cited by the High Court, Court of Appeal and Supreme Court, and is currently co-authoring a book on the theory and practice of disclosure around the common law world.

 Current and recent cases include:

-Acting for around 1,500 Brazilian orange juice farmers in Commercial Court proceedings arising out of an alleged cartel in the orange juice export market in Brazil, led by Alain Choo-Choy KC and Andrew Fulton KC.
+• Viegas, Sanches & Others v Cutrale & Others – acting for around 1,500 Brazilian orange juice farmers in Commercial Court proceedings arising out of an alleged cartel in the orange juice export market in Brazil, led by Alain Choo-Choy KC and Andrew Fulton KC.

-Preparing an expert opinion on English civil procedure on behalf of a state-owned bank, for use in an appeal before the Federal Supreme Court of Switzerland (with Professor Adrian Zuckerman).
+• Preparing an expert opinion on English civil procedure on behalf of a state-owned bank, for use in an appeal before the Federal Supreme Court of Switzerland (with Professor Adrian Zuckerman).

 Group Litigation